lofidewanto/jsinterop-simple-jsframework-example/README.md

 Take a look at this article to see the whole story: http://bit.ly/GWTJ2CLIndexedDB

+Also this article for the Design Patterns in Java: https://bit.ly/GwtIndexedDBDesignPatterns

 [![Build Status](https://travis-ci.com/lofidewanto/jsinterop-simple-jsframework-example.svg?branch=master)](https://travis-ci.com/lofidewanto/jsinterop-simple-jsframework-example)

 We have two examples to use IndexedDB APIs on the web browser:

 **1. indexeddb-elemental2-example**: this example uses Elemental2 lib.

 **2. indexeddb-elemental3-example**: this example uses Elemental3 lib from Webtack (very early version).

+**3. indexeddb-elemental2-dagger2-example**: this example shows to use well known Design Patterns in GWT applications.

 ## Build example